5 Ways We Misinterpret The Bible

 In today's times, we can affirm that God places value on each person, not because of ethnic or national origin, but because we are all made in His image.
 Ere go, today, though you could find Scripture to defend your slave-owning, it is still wrong.
 It would be a sinful way of living in relation to today's culture.

-Pause a moment and ponder what it would look like if we created a more loving culture amidst today's present culture.
+Pause a moment and ponder what it would look like if we believers created a revolutionary, loving culture amidst today's present culture.

 3. The Ceiling Bias